aclew/FineDi/instructions.md

   `git pull`

-  - If there is a merging issue... should not happen
+  - If there is a merging issue... should not happen...but go bug Gladys if it does:)

 ## Running the app